bixbydevelopers/capsule-sample-space-resorts/README.md

 Why do we set the goal to `FindSpaceResorts` Action instead of the `SpaceResort` Structure?

-When the user wants to book a space resort and there were many possible candidates in context, we have a Selection Prompt to ask the user to pick a single one in order to pursue with the booking (see Selection Prompt section below for full details).
+When the user wants to book a space resort and there were many possible candidates in context, we have a Selection Prompt to ask the user to pick a single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
 The context for that prompt is `SpaceResort`, and **Selection Prompt training must always have the same goal as its context**.
 Thus the Selection Prompt will definitely need to use `SpaceResort` as its goal.
 Since the Selection Prompt also uses different annotations patterns compared to these outer "find" queries and **annotation patterns must be consistent for the same goal**, this means that these outer "find" queries cannot use `SpaceResort` as the goal.
 Instead, we use the more specific Action `FindSpaceResort` as the goal for these outer "find" queries.
 This makes it very clear how to fulfill the request and provides consistent annotation patterns per goal.

-#### Inner Queries (Continuations)
+#### Inner "Find" Queries (Continuations)
 You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:FindSpaceResorts continue:FindSpaceResorts`.
 Examples:
 - On Jupiter
 - With low gravity
 - Only the ones that are kid-friendly

 These are continuations of the outer "find" queries that allow users to refine their space resorts search by providing additional inputs.
-Since the goal for outer "find" queries is `FindSpaceResorts`, se annotate both the goal and the "Continuation of" to also be `FindSpaceResorts`.
+Since the goal for outer "find" queries is `FindSpaceResorts`, we annotate both the goal and the "Continuation of" to also be `FindSpaceResorts`.
 We annotate any resort names, planets and search criteria as Values.
+This will reissue a search with the new inputs being added to those already in context.

 ### Property Projection Flows